scale-it/algo-builder/examples/multisig/README.md

 goal clerk multisig signprogram -L <path>/signed.msig -a addr2 -A <multisig_hash> -d ~/<data_directory>
 ```

 The logic sig file generated using the commands above is a binary file.
-To use it, you have to store it in the `/assets` directory with `.bmsig` extension.
+To use it, you have to store it in the `/assets` directory with `.bmsig` extension (binary encoded LogicSig).
 You can also decompile it to a readable format (command provided below) and save it to `/assets` with `.msig` extension.

  To disassemble the signed multisig binary
 ```bash